+'''

-import javax.swing.\;
+import javax.swing.;

 and might also need

-import java.awt.\;
+import java.awt.;

+'''

-b) In addition, it may be necessary to import one or more subpackages - e.g. import java.awt.event.\;
+b) In addition, it may be necessary to import one or more subpackages - e.g. import java.awt.event.;

 (This package contains classes that are used for responding to user input.

 GUI-related actions performed by the user - e.g. clicking the mouse button - result in the creation of special objects called events that the program can respond to.
 Both awt and Swing make use of these classes.)

+c) Alternately, one can use fully-qualified names for the relevant classes - e.g.

+'''

+javax.swing.JButton okButton =

+new javax.swing.JButton("OK")

+'''

-- c) Alternately, one can use fully-qualified names for the relevant classes - e.g. javax.swing.JButton okButton = new javax.swing.JButton("OK") - 2.
-The awt and Swing are quite large consisting of 98 classes plus 16 interfaces in the awt package and over 100 classes plus 25 interfaces in the Swing package in JDK 1.8 (and more in later versions), plus 11 subpackages of awt and 17 of swing. each with additional classes.
-We will only give a first introduction to them now, focussing on Swing (though we will also discuss an awt subpackage that Swing also uses). - 3.
-Many of the visible components that are part of the Swing package have names that begin with capital J e.g. JButtton, JLabel, etc. - a) The J stands for the fact that the component is implemented by code written in Java. - b) In contrast, awt components typically use the "native" components of the underlying platform. - c) Actually, it is not uncommon to find that there is a "non-J" awt version of a component as well as a swing version e.g. Button (awt) vs JButton (swing), etc but this is not always true.
+- 2. The awt and Swing are quite large consisting of 98 classes plus 16 interfaces in the awt package and over 100 classes plus 25 interfaces in the Swing package in JDK 1.8 (and more in later versions), plus 11 subpackages of awt and 17 of swing. each with additional classes.
+We will only give a first introduction to them now, focusing on Swing (though we will also discuss an awt subpackage that Swing also uses). - 3.
+Many of the visible components that are part of the Swing package have names that begin with capital J e.g. JButton, JLabel, etc. - a) The J stands for the fact that the component is implemented by code written in Java. - b) In contrast, awt components typically use the "native" components of the underlying platform. - c) Actually, it is not uncommon to find that there is a "non-J" awt version of a component as well as a swing version e.g. Button (awt) vs JButton (swing), etc but this is not always true.
 The J is used even when there is no corresponding awt component. - d) One important rule is to never mix awt and swing visible components in the same GUI!
 [However, swing makes some use of awt classes like LayoutManagers, which are not themselves visible.
-That's ok and unavoidable ].
+That's ok and unavoidable].

 - B. One of the fundamental classes in the swing package is the class JComponent.
-This class is the root of a hierarchy of classes that represent things that users can see in windows:

-- 1. Subclasses representing individual GUI components including five we will briefly introduce

-- a) JLabel

-- b) JTextField

-- c) JTextArea

-- d) JButton

-- e) JComboBox

-The first of these is an output component - i.e. its only use is for displaying information for the user.
-The remaining four are primarily input components, though the second and third can also be used for output.

-- 2. Containers components that can themselves hold other components, and provide for physically arranging them through layout managers. - 3.
-It is also possible to create one's own custom components though this is beyond ouir current discussion. - C. We will demonstrate the various components using Dr. Java.
+This class is the root of a hierarchy of classes that represent things that users can see in windows: - 1.
+Subclasses representing individual GUI components including five we will briefly introduce - a) JLabel - b) JTextField - c) JTextArea - d) JComboBox - e) JButton - f) The first of these is an output component i.e. its only use is for displaying information for the user.
+The next three are primarily input components, though the second and third can also be used for output.
+The last component is used to allow the user to cause actions to occur. - 2.
+Containers components that can themselves hold other components, and provide for physically arranging them through layout managers. - 3.
+It is also possible to create one's own custom components though this is beyond ouir current discussion. - C. We will demonstrate the various components using a demonstration program.